Insertion sort: Variants

 The number of swaps can be reduced by calculating the position of multiple elements before moving them.
 For example, if the target position of two elements is calculated before they are moved into the proper position, the number of swaps can be reduced by about 25% for random data.
 In the extreme case, this variant works similar to merge sort.

 A variant named binary merge sort uses a binary insertion sort to sort groups of 32 elements, followed by a final sort using merge sort.
 It combines the speed of insertion sort on small data sets with the speed of merge sort on large data sets.

 To avoid having to make a series of swaps for each insertion, the input could be stored in a linked list, which allows elements to be spliced into or out of the list in constant time when the position in the list is known.
-However, searching a linked list requires sequentially following the links to the desired position: a linked list does not have random access, so it cannot use a faster method such as binary search.
+However, searching a linked list requires sequentially following the links from each element to the next (or previous) element: a linked list does not have random access, so it cannot use a faster method such as binary search to find the insertion point for an unsorted element.
 Therefore, the running time required for searching is O(n), and the time for sorting is O(n2).
 If a more sophisticated data structure (e.g., heap or binary tree) is used, the time required for searching and insertion can be reduced significantly; this is the essence of heap sort and binary tree sort.